taoliu12/gameideas-rails-jquery/README.md

-# Plot Writer
+# Game Ideas

-This is a rails application that helps authors create story plot outlines using preset forms.
-The forms follow the guideline of a basic plot blueprint, including character, setting, conflict, and resolution.
-Users create accounts and can save their plots.
+This is a rails application that helps game makers brainstorm ideas for potential video games.

 ## Installation